 Patients suffering from morbid obesity will benefit significantly as obesity surgery dramatically reduces the amount of food one can consume.
 Not only will a patient’s degree of obesity be reduced, but the obesity surgery can also help to lower the risk of developing life-threatening illnesses or having their life prematurely shortened.

 A significantly important benefit will be the associated mental health benefits that come with weight loss and leading a healthy lifestyle.
 For those suffering from extreme weight gain and obesity, it’s not uncommon to experience feelings of depression and social awkwardness.
-Addressing morbid obesity can increase self-esteem, self-confidence, and improve overall mental health.
-For more information on the mental benefits of losing weight, talk to your GP.

 We routinely perform blood tests on all patients before Newcastle obesity surgery, to test: